Easter lamb: Should you buy NZ lamb?

-Much British lamb is reared on open pastures, and knowing its provenance helps attract local interest and top prices.
+Most British lamb is reared on open pastures, and knowing its provenance helps attract local interest and top prices.

-Roly Puzey, a lamb farmer on Little Wittenham Farm in Oxfordshire, says he sells his meat directly to consumers, and setting his own price.
+Roly Puzey, a lamb farmer on Little Wittenham Farm in Oxfordshire, says he sells his meat directly to consumers, setting his own price.

 "We are competitive, but we believe we can ask for a premium, as we have something special and that's what people are prepared to pay for, as opposed to buying blindly in supermarkets," he says.